What is maternal deaths?

 - affect national health systems and key actors that influence the maternal health situation.

-The Eezer Initiative’s strategy and theory of change to influence the maternal mortality issue is grounded in the “Three Delays Model” (www.maternityworldwide.org).
-Where the second area “transport” is the primary entrance to the Eezer Initiative.
-This does not exclude activities in the first and third areas.
+The strategy and change theory of the Eezer Initiative to affect change in the maternal mortality issue, is founded in “The Three Delays Model” (www.maternityworldwide.org).
+The second group “Delay in reaching” is the primary entry for The Eezer Initiative.
+This does not rule out activities within the first and third group.

-The model with “The Three Delays” shows three bottlenecks for the pregnant woman.
+The Three Delays Model show three bottlenecks for the pregnant woman.

 Products and services

 - Ambulance carriages (called ambulances, together with motorcycles)

 - Tracking system